-Whether it's a secret agent infiltrating an international spy ring, a private investigator hot on a killer's trail, or even a woman's disappearance from her suburban home, there's nothing that gets us going like a great mystery book.
+Whether it's a secret agent infiltrating an international spy ring, a private investigator hot on a killer's trail, or even a woman's disappearance from her suburban home, there's nothing that gets us going like a great mystery and thriller book.

 1. The Thirty-Nine Steps, by John Buchan (1915) – The 39 Steps (1935)